artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 Artsy has been experimenting with OpsWorks for a few months now and recently adopted it for the production [artsy.net](http://artsy.net) site.
 We're excited to share what we've learned in the process.

-{% include expanded_img.html url='/images/2013-08-27-introduction-to-aws-opsworks/opsworks.png' title='OpsWorks overview' %}
+{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/opsworks.png" title="OpsWorks overview" %}

 <!-- more -->